 While toddlers develop fast, what they’re given to do needs to be achievable by someone of their age.
-Even the simplest chore can provide a sense of achievement once completed, so make sure that they’re sticking to things like putting their dirty clothes in the hamper and clearing away toys rather than anything that’s perhaps beyond them.
+Even the most straightforward chore can provide a sense of achievement once completed, so make sure that they’re sticking to things like putting their dirty clothes in the hamper and clearing away toys rather than anything that’s perhaps beyond them.

 Boost Your Knowledge With Flexible Online Childcare Courses

 As we can see, there’s quite a bit involved in helping children feel more independent, and we’ve only scratched the surface of what’s required.
 The good news is that you can learn everything we haven’t covered here with flexible, affordable CPD-approved childcare from OCA!

 All of our short courses online are video-based and follow the micro-learning model, meaning that they make learning easy and flexible enough to fit your current obligations.
 If you’d like to know more about what we offer, simply visit us at www.onlinecoursesaustralia.edu.au where you’ll also find details of our flexible payment options.